Arcadia

 Meet Arcadia, our famous Concordia sloop.
-Originally named Gracie, she is a custom 69-foot sailboat designed by McCurdy and Rhodes and built in 1989 by the Concordia Company in South Dartmouth, Massachusetts.
-Commissioned by Robert G. Stone, former Commodore of the New York Yacht Club, Arcadia was constructed in aluminum and purpose-built for ocean racing.
+She is a custom 69-foot sailboat designed by McCurdy and Rhodes and built in 1989 by the Concordia Company in South Dartmouth, Massachusetts.
+Commissioned by Robert G. Stone, former Commodore of the New York Yacht Club, Arcadia was purpose-built to win the Newport Bermuda race.
+Arcadia once sailed under the name Gracie, and she is incredibly unique in that she is an early composite-hulled boat, constructed of fiberglass with a layer of Kevlar and a layer of carbon.

 A one-off masterpiece, Arcadia has proven herself a champion offshore, most notably taking first in class in the 2012 Newport to Bermuda Race under her former name.